Charity Folks

-Charity Folks (also called Fowkes after 1791) (1757, Belair Plantation, Bowie, Maryland -1834) was an African-American woman who lived in Annapolis, Maryland, both as a slave and a free woman.
+Charity Folks (also called Fowkes after 1791) (c.
+1757, Belair Plantation, Bowie, Maryland -1834) was an African-American woman who lived in Annapolis, Maryland, both as a slave and a free woman.

 Slavery

 Charity was born into slavery and held by Maryland Governor Samuel Ogle.
 Until the age of 10 or 12, Charity lived at Belair Plantation with her mother, Rachel Burke, and brother James; her father is believed to have been plantation manager Colonel Benjamin Tasker, Jr. She was transferred to the ownership of Annapolis's John Ridout.
 In some reports she accompanied Ogle's daughter Mary to White Hall Plantation in 1764 upon Mary's marriage to John Ridout, Ogle's secretary; Historian Jessica Millward places the transfer sometime between 1765 and 1767, saying that 'It is equally possible that Charity became the property of John Ridout when he served as executor of the estates of Benjamin Tasker, Sr. and Benjamin Tasker, Jr.'